cinp/docs/README.rst

 * CREATE - Create a new Object, see CREATE.rst
 * UPDATE - Update one or more Existing Object(s), see UPDATE.rst
 * DELETE - Delete one or more Existing Objest(s), see DELETE.rst
-* CALL - Invoke a Method on zero, one, or more Object(s), see CALL.rst
+* CALL - Invoke an Action on zero, one, or more Object(s), see CALL.rst
 * OPTIONS - Tells the browser what Methos are Allowed, and if configured, returns CORS headers

 URI/Paths